 Liquids – we always take a hold suitcase, and put all our liquids in there, so this is never an issue for us.
 But if you do need to take liquids, they must be in containers of less than 100ML, and they need to all be packed in a transparent plastic bag of one litre capacity (about half the size of a piece of A4 paper.)
 Note that toothpaste, creams and lotions count as liquids.

-Electronic items – laptops, cell phones, tablets and Kindles need to be in a separate tray when you get to security, so pack them at the top of your hand luggage, so they are easy to get out.
+Electronic items – laptops, cell phones, tablets and Kindles need to be in a separate tray at most airports when you get to security, so pack them at the top of your hand luggage, so they are easy to get out.

 Size and weight – all the airlines have their own rules, so check and double check your case complies.
 You can see most here: Hand Luggage rules.